 In theory, by the last year of your ladder’s 30-year term, you’ll need to replace just $100,000 (or less) in potential earnings — though your actual earnings will probably be higher in real terms during the last year of your career.

 In this scenario, your ladder can be pretty simple:

 - A $1 million policy with a 30-year term

 - A $1 million policy with a 20-year term

 - A $1 million policy with a 10-year term

 Laddering isn’t appropriate for every policyholder, however.
-As before making any significant financial decision, consult a financial advisor about your would-be ladder’s suitability in your specific situation.
+Before making any significant financial decision, consult a financial advisor about your would-be ladder’s suitability in your specific situation.
 Taking an extra few days to make the right call can save you a great deal in the long run.